 I started my eclipse watching in earnest in February 1998 in the

 Caribbean.
-From a cricket pitch at St. Philips on the south-east corner of
+From a cricket pitch in St. Philips overlooking Willoughby Bay on the

-backdrop of the smouldering Soufriere Hills volcano on Montserrat and the radio
+volcano on Montserrat and the radio playing Handel's Messiah were unforgettable.

-the day and watching thousands of camera flashes going off at Pendennis Castle
+observing thousands of camera flashes going off at Pendennis Castle in Falmouth

-in Falmouth were still memorable events.
-By way of compensation, the African
+were still memorable events.
+By way of compensation, the African Solstice

-Solstice Eclipse of 2001 was a wonderful experience.
-Based at Fringilla Farm,
+Eclipse of 2001 was a wonderful experience.
+Based at Fringilla Farm, north of

-north of Lusaka in Zambia, we were treated to three and half minutes of totality
+Lusaka in Zambia, we were treated to three and half minutes of totality and the

-and the bonus of seeing shadow bands for the first time.
-More recent eclipse
+bonus of seeing shadow bands for the first time.
+More recent eclipse experiences

-experiences include a wonderful total eclipse Turkey in March, 2006 and totality
+include a wonderful total eclipse Turkey in March, 2006 and totality being

-being washed out in Shanghai, China in July, 2009.
-Other UK eclipses include a
+washed out in Shanghai, China in July, 2009.
+Other UK eclipses include a failed

-failed attempt to see the anunular eclipse of May, 2003 from Tain in the
+attempt to see the annular eclipse of the Sun of May, 2003 from Tain in the

 Scottish Highlands and a more successful deep partial eclipse from North